 Cause 1.
 The most likely cause of your Plex not recognizing MP4 is that you have inappropriately named your media file.

 Plex has standard naming conventions for both the movie and TV series.
 For movies, the basic naming convention should be like this: MovieName (release year).ext → e.g. Avatar (2009).mkv; And the TV series/shows should be named in the following order: Season-based: ShowName – SXXEXX – Optional_Info.ext → e.g. The Flash - s01e01.mp4, Time-based: ShowName – YYYY-MM-DD – Optional_Info.ext → e.g. The Colbert Report - 2011-11-15.avi.

-*.ext means the container format, such as .mp4, .mkv, etc. *For TV series, it is suggested to name the season and episode as s01e01 instead of s1e1.
+*.ext means the file extension, such as .mp4, .mkv, etc. *For TV series, it is suggested to name the season and episode as s01e01 instead of s1e1.

 Cause 2.
 Another possible cause might come from the confusing metadata of the MP4 files.

 MP4 carries metadata like the title, tags, genre, publisher, etc. of the content.
 If the metadata information is incomplete or contradictory to the file name, the Plex Media Server will misidentify or not recognize the file.